Vinayaknegi25/WebDevelopment/README.md

 # Web Development From Scratch

-## Easy to understand source code with all the useful tags and attrubutes that are in Web development.
+## Easy-to-understand source code with all the useful tags and attributes that are required for Web development.

 1. tags_in_html
 2. page_layout